ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 full collective member.
 </blockquote>

-...
 Unfortunately, I haven't found a lot of information about "worker collectives" specifically, but there's plenty information on "worker cooperatives."
-Nonetheless, there's a really good set of example bylaws for a worker collective created by a paragraph of authors, ["Sample Bylaws for a Worker Cooperative."](http://institute.coop/sites/default/files/SampleWorkerCooperativeBylaws.pdf)
+Nonetheless, there's a really good set of example bylaws for a worker collective created by a whopping paragraph of authors:
+["Sample Bylaws for a Worker Cooperative."](http://institute.coop/sites/default/files/SampleWorkerCooperativeBylaws.pdf)

 However, a model of governance alone is insufficient, you must also have good goals and people who